-148 2 | Methods
+137 2 | Methods

-149 2.1 | Study area
+138 2.1 | Study area

-150 The study was conducted in Lierne municipality in the northeastern part of Trøndelag county, Norway, with minor extensions of the study area into neighbouring municipalities Snåsa, 151 152 Røyrvik and Grong due to longer movements from the main study area by some individuals (FIGURE 1).
-Ptarmigan were captured at two sites (Guslia and Lifjellet), which were located 20 153 km apart near Blåfjella-Skjækerfjella National Park (FIGURE 1).
-Both in winter and summer, 154 willow ptarmigan are distributed across the larger study area, and some birds overwinter also 155 in the breeding areas of the migratory birds from this study.
-Because we only captured during 156 winter at two specific capture areas, the birds that were resident at other sites in the larger study 157 area would not be available for capture in our study.
-The study area was situated in the low 158 alpine and north boreal bioclimatic zones (Moen, 1999); the low alpine zone was dominated 159 by Salix spp., dwarf birch Betula nana and Ericaceae spp. interspersed with birch Betula 160 pubescens, whereas the north boreal zone was dominated by Norway spruce Picea abies, Scots 161 pine Pinus sylvestris, birch Betula spp., Ericaceae dwarf shrubs and bryophytes.
-162
+The study was conducted in Lierne municipality in the northeastern part of Trøndelag county, Norway, with minor extensions of the study area into neighbouring municipalities Snåsa, Røyrvik and Grong due to long-distance movements from the main study area by some

+142 individuals (FIGURE 1).
+Ptarmigan were captured at two sites (Guslia and Lifjellet), which were

+- 143 located 20 km apart near Blåfjella-Skjækerfjella National Park (FIGURE 1).
+The study area was - situated in the low alpine and north boreal bioclimatic zones (Moen, 1999); the low alpine zone - 145 was dominated by Salix spp., dwarf birch Betula nana and Ericaceae spp. interspersed with - birch Betula pubescens, whereas the north boreal zone was dominated by Norway spruce Picea - 147 abies, Scots pine Pinus sylvestris, birch Betula spp., Ericaceae dwarf shrubs and bryophytes. - 148

-164 2.2 | Field data collection
+149 2.2 | Field data collection

 Willow ptarmigan were captured during February and March during winter 2015 - 2019.
-The birds were spotted from snowmobiles during night-time and temporarily blinded with powerful headlamps and caught with long-handled dip-nets (Brøseth et al., 2005; Sandercock et al., 2011; Hörnell-Willebrand et al., 2014).
-Body weight (measured with Pesola LightLine 1000g spring scale - rounded to nearest 5 g) and wing length (measured with Axminster Workshop Hook Rule 300mm - carpal to tip of longest primary of flattened wing, measured to nearest mm) were measured prior to instrumenting the birds with collars.
-Captured birds were identified in the field as either female or male based on saturation of red in the eyebrow, where 172 males have more pronounced red colour than females (Pedersen & Karlsen, 2007).
-One feather 173 was collected for DNA-analyses to confirm sex, and the genetic marker Z-054 (Dawson et al., 174 2015) was used to determine the sex of the bird.
-85 % of sex assignments in the field were 175 correct (Israelsen et al. 2020).
-Captured birds were also classified into juvenile (captured during 176 the first winter following the year of birth) and adult (2nd year +) based on the amount of 177 pigments in primary feathers 8 and 9, where juveniles got more black pigments in 9 than in 8 178 (Bergerud et al., 1963).
-Each individual was marked with a steel ring with a unique 179 180 identification number.
-The majority of the birds were equipped with a VHF radio-tag (Holohil - RI-2DM, 14,1 gram) on the 152 MHz frequency band.
-For all marked birds, the combined 181 weight of the leg ring and radio transmitter was < 3.5% of the body weight.
-Radio-transmitters 182 were programmed to send mortality-signals after recording no movement for more than 12 183 hours.
-In March 2018, five ptarmigan were captured and marked with GPS-transmitters (Milsar 184 185 - GsmRadioTag-S9, 12 gram).
-The transmitters sent position data over the GSM network every forth hour.
-186
+The 150 birds were spotted from snowmobiles during night-time and paralyzed with powerful 151 headlamps and caught with long-handled dip-nets (Brøseth et al., 2005; Sandercock et al., 152 153 2011; Hörnell-Willebrand et al., 2014).
+Body weight (measured with Pesola LightLine 1000g spring scale - rounded to nearest 5 g) and wing length (measured with Axminster Workshop 154 Hook Rule 300mm - carpal to tip of longest primary of flattened wing, measured to nearest 155 mm) were measured prior to instrumenting the birds with collars.
+Captured birds were 156 157 identified in the field as either female or male based on saturation of red in the eyebrow, where males have more pronounced red colour than females (Pedersen & Karlsen, 2007).
+One feather 158 159 was collected for DNA-analyses to confirm sex, and the genetic marker Z-054 (Dawson et al., 2015) was used to determine the sex of the bird.
+Captured birds were also classified into 160 juvenile (captured during the first winter following the year of birth) and adult $(2^{nd} year +)$ 161 based on the amount of pigments in primary feathers 8 and 9, where juveniles got more black 162 pigments in 9 than in 8 (Bergerud et al., 1963).
+Each individual was marked with a steel ring 163 with a unique identification number.
+The majority of the birds were equipped with a VHF 164 radio-tag (Holohil - RI-2DM, 14,1 gram) on the 152 MHz frequency band.
+For all marked 165 birds, the combined weight of the leg ring and radio transmitter was < 3.5% of the body weight.
+166 Radio-transmitters were programmed to send mortality-signals after recording no movement 167 for more than 12 hours.
+In March 2018, five ptarmigan were captured and marked with GPS-168 transmitters (Milsar - GsmRadioTag-S9, 12 gram).
+The transmitters sent position data over the 169 GSM network every forth hour.
+170